zacscodingclub/trackazon/README.md

 ```

 ## To-Do
-1. Bootstrap login forms
-2. Deploy to Heroku
+1. Deploy to Heroku
-3. Answer these questions:
+2. Answer these questions:
   * Why does it request products.json for every request?
   * Why does $scope.$watch need to request each product for each inventory page load?
   * Why doesn't the partial form using ng-include actually pass any data?